Back in 1997, my wife and I worked on a book to which this day I am most proud of — Surviving the Information Age.

 It’s a book that takes a look at the unique relationship that Baby Boomer have with computers and technology.

-Christa and I spent *a lot* of time on research for the book, digging out articles from libraries with articles featured in Readers Digest, Time Magazine and other publications from 1960 to 1975.
-Unique stories on a period of time that no other generation in the history of mankind will every have to go through.
+Christa and I spent *a lot* of time on research for the book, digging out articles from libraries with articles featured in Readers Digest, Time Magazine, and other publications from 1960 to 1975.
+Unique stories on a period of time that no other generation in the history of mankind will ever have to go through.

 With that in mind, I just brought the book back into print, and it’s available today for the low cost of $15 – shipping included.

 If you want a great read, you might consider grabbing a copy.
 You can order it below.

 Whether it’s HAL the murderous computer from 2001: A Space Odyssey or billing systems demanding payment for $0.00, baby boomers have grown up with a simple message — computers are not to be trusted!
 We are skeptics, but let’s face it, we know our discomfort with technology is leaving us behind as the world of work and leisure changes.
 It’s no longer something we can afford to ignore — quite simply, we must adapt to survive the dramatic economic change arising from an increasingly wired planet.

 Originally published in 1997, Jim Carroll’s Surviving the Information Age is an engaging, humorous and non-technical account of the challenges that baby- boomers faced in the early days of the computer revolution.
 With today’s hyper-connected world of Twitter, YouTube, Instagram, and Facebook, it’s all too easy to forget just how strange the early days of the computer revolution happened to be.
 The book takes a fascinating look back at what happened when the technology first began to invade our lives – and the challenges and opportunities that it presented along the way!